Learning quantum phases via single-qubit disentanglement: Scalability and robustness of the RL-ansatz disentangling circuit

-\textbf{Scalability of the RL-ansatz disentangling circuit.} In previous discussions, there was no apparent relationship between the entanglement structure and the size of the system.
+In previous discussions, the relationship between the entanglement structure, system size, and robustness was not explored.
 Further, our method only operates on the local space of the target qubit, which is easy to expand the scale of the system.
-So we want to study the effect of disentangling circuit training in the small system on an extensive system.
+So we want to study the effect of disentangling circuit training in the small system on a large system.

 In Fig.~\ref{fig:TFIMN} and Fig.~\ref{fig:XXZN}, we show the results of the disentangling circuit trained in 8-qubit systems on N-qubit problems with $N > 10$.
 For the RL-designed disentangling circuit, the circuit is obtained by a training process on a problem with qubit number $N = 8$ then applied to problems having a larger number of qubits ($N = 10,12,14$).
 The results show that our solution is not affected by the size of the system.
 This further implies that the entanglement structure is not affected by the size but is more closely related to the quantum phase.